 A great deal of focus, attention and deliberation has been applied to certain features of this crime.
 The telephone calls to the police, the sound moderator, (rifle silencer), and the mental and physical condition of Sheila Caffell.
 This is all relevant and important, but I am going to focus my study on three other aspects to this crime.
 The choice, preparation and use of the murder weapon.
 The single, detachable Anschutz 525 10 round magazine and the approach and return cycle route to the farm that it was considered Jeremy Bamber might have taken.

 We know that Jeremy Bamber was totally familiar with his fathers Anschutz .22 rifle and regularly used it to shoot rabbits around the farm.
 That is what the rifle was designed for.
+It was the most complex firearm in the house.
 Bamber had handled firearms from an early age.
 Like any physical coordination skill, handling a gun is more natural to some than others.
 Some people are natural shots and take to handling firearms smoothly and easily; they are not unlike naturally skilled drivers, footballers and artists.
 Others are awkward and uncoordinated and may become quickly frustrated and disinterested.
 A lot of people are physically frightened of the mere thought of handling and discharging a firearm.
 Most of us drive but we don’t need to be interested in cars.
 That does not apply to guns and shooting in the UK.

 If Sheila Caffell had any interest in shooting and the attendant skills needed to operate a semi-auto rifle it would not have escaped attention.
 Most people in the UK do not know how to operate a firearm any more than they could operate and drive a steam engine.
 Those same people could learn of course but there must be a desire and they would need to apportion a reasonable amount of time.
 You don’t learn to drive a steam engine by watching “The Railway Children”.

-If Sheila Caffell committed the murders, we must assume she had acquired the skill and knowledge to confidently operate the .22 Anschutz in what would be a very pressured situation.
+If Sheila Caffell committed the murders she had mysteriously acquired the instinctive, proprioceptive skills and knowledge to confidently operate the .22 Anschutz in what would be a very pressured situation.
 We assume she had a motive and had the will to kill her mother and father and her two 6 year old sons.
 She had planned the entire event which included her own suicide.
 She was able to overpower her father after she initially failed to kill him outright.
 Neville Bamber was a very tall and powerful man.
 She was able to recharge the rifle magazine, carry out all the drills necessary and all in the frenzy of killing her family.

 The rifle scope had been removed before the murders